Hales Bar, Harrogate

 But as we saw in the British examples, coaching inns became important for the passengers as well, since they provided a site for food and rest.
 Many changing stations in Australia adapted and became full blown coaching inns or pubs.
 An example that I discussed in an earlier post was perfect.
 The American Hotel in Creswick (rural Victoria) was described as a 2-storey timber structure.
 During the gold rush period of the 1850s, the hotel operated as a Cobb and Co station, gaining prominence as one of the leading establishments in the colony.
 And providing drinks to thirsty travellers!

-Nymboida Coaching Station Inn in NSW still has its original hand-sawn cedar and red mahogany beams, parallel walls and open log fires.
-It has maintained its historical atmosphere from the time when Cobb & Co. stage coaches, bullock teams, timber cutters, graziers and other pioneers stopped here, on the woolpack road from Armidale to Grafton.
+Nymboida Coaching Station Inn NSW still has its original hand-sawn cedar and red mahogany beams, parallel walls and open log fires.
+It maintained its historical atmosphere from the time when Cobb & Co. stage coaches, bullock teams, timber cutters, graziers and other pioneers stopped here, on the woolpack road from Armidale to Grafton.
 The adjoining museum displays the giant Leviathan stage coach, the largest horse-drawn Cobb and Co Coach ever built!

 Nymboida Coaching Station Inn, NSW